Charles Rocha

-Charles Rocha is an American musician, songwriter and producer living in Los Angeles, CA, United States.
-He was born in Campinas, Sao Paulo, Brazil and is of British/Scottish descent.
-Rocha played lead guitar/backup vocals for Miami ska/punk/rumba band Askultura.
+Charles Rocha is an American musician, songwriter and producer living in Los Angeles, California, United States.
+He was born in Campinas, Brazil, and is of British/Scottish descent.
+Rocha played lead guitar/backup vocals for the Miami ska/punk/rumba band Askultura.
 He was also chief engineer/producer for The Kitchen Studio in Oakland Park, Florida.
-Rocha writes, records and releases his own songs under the moniker, That Summer.
+Rocha writes, records and releases his own songs under the moniker That Summer.
 That Summer produced and released its first full-length album, Acoustic Hippie Punk, totally DIY, in December 2017.
 He has played in many notable bands throughout his life including Bear Cub, Craig's Brother and The Berlin Project.
-His first band was formed in Oakmont, Pennsylvania in his mother's basement.
+His first band was formed in Oakmont, Pennsylvania, in his mother's basement.
 They were called My Life Tragic.